 Can you study abroad in Japan to learn English?
 English programs at Japanese universities are not as uncommon as one would assume.
 With an increasingly globalized society, an influx of international students, and a growing interest coming from Japanese students to polish their English skills, schools in Japan have accommodated these demands by implementing new English programs or renovating already existing ones.
 Here are ten Japanese universities with state-of-the-art English programs.

 University of Tokyo

 Tokyo University (Todai) lives up to its title as Japan’s highest-ranked university with its highly regarded programs taught in English.
+It is undoubtedly one of the best universities in Tokyo for international students looking for to challenge themselves.
 However, it should be noted that the majority of these programs are specifically for those pursuing a graduate degree.
+There is one English undergraduate program called PEAK.
 Some of these graduate-level courses with English as the main language of instruction are :

 - Master of Public Policy

 - International Program at the Graduate School of Public Policy